expressjs/session/README.md

 #### Cookie options

+**Note** Since version 1.5.0, the [`cookie-parser` middleware](https://www.npmjs.com/package/cookie-parser) no longer needs to be used for this module to work.
+This module now directly reads and writes cookies on `req`/`res`.
+Using `cookie-parser` may result in issues if the `secret` is not the same between this module and `cookie-parser`.

 Please note that `secure: true` is a **recommended** option.
 However, it requires an https-enabled website, i.e., HTTPS is necessary for secure cookies.
 If `secure` is set, and you access your site over HTTP, the cookie will not be set.
 If you have your node.js behind a proxy and are using `secure: true`, you need to set "trust proxy" in express: